weijiekoh/perpetualpowersoftau/README.md

 Make sure that it says `2^27 powers of tau`, and then enter random text as prompted.
 You should try to provide as much entropy as possible from sources which are truly hard to replicate.
 See below for examples derived from Zcash's own ceremony.

-The compuation will run for about 24 hours on a fast machine.
+The computation will run for about several hours on a fast machine.
 Please try your best to avoid electronic surveillance or tampering during this time.

 When it is done, you will see something like this:

 ```
-Finihsing writing your contribution to `./response`...
+Finishing writing your contribution to `./response`...
 Done!

 Your contribution has been written to `./response`